 Data analysis reveals a few shock findings

-Agent Finder NZ specialises in advising owners when selling lifestyle properties and has collected data over several years on selling lifestyle blocks.
+Agent Finder NZ specialises in advising owners when preparing to sell lifestyle properties and has collected data for over 12 years.
+When analysed, some unexpected trends specific to lifestyle blocks were uncovered which are well worth being aware of.

 Firstly, a total of 160 real estate listings of all kinds that went live online were analysed.
 Of this 160, 127 (79 per cent) sold.